 To estimate your carbon footprint, you need to draft your emissions boundary.

 Define the event

 You need to define the name, location and date of the event.
-You should also consider whether all of the event will be certified or just some parts of the event.
+You should also consider whether the entire event will be certified, or just some parts of the event.